-The directors and senior management of MKC Communications, Ciarán Conlon, Tim Kinsella and Laurie Mannix are among the most experienced professionals in the media and communications sectors and, along with other experienced staff, have advised on communications around some of the most high profile corporate and public sector developments in Ireland in recent years.
+The directors and senior management of MKC Communications, Tim Kinsella, Laurie Mannix and Lorraine Higgins are among the most experienced professionals in the media, communications and public affairs sectors and, along with other experienced staff, have advised on communications around some of the most high profile corporate and public sector developments in Ireland in recent years.

 Tim is Managing Director of MKC Communications.
 Since the early 1990s, he has managed long term public relations and media relations programmes for a range of high profile multinational and indigenous client organisations.
 His expertise ranges across the corporate, financial, information technology, energy, media, research, transport, education and agri-business sectors.

 Tim provides strategic communications advice to companies around issues ranging from corporate restructuring, industrial relations, insolvency (receiverships / examinerships) and market repositioning to expansion programmes and ongoing reputation management advising and assisting top level management in each instance.